 - Make a calendar to keep up with admissions, housing, scholarship, and financial aid deadlines

 - Update resume to be ready to submit with college applications

 - Attend Senior Conference with your counselor; check credits to be sure everything is in line for IB Diploma and graduation

-- Register for fall ACT, SAT and SAT II if you want to retest from spring
+- Register for fall ACT and SAT if you want to retest for a higher score

 - Watch for scholarship announcements